 CEA Course Descriptions

 This course presents the basic principles of cellular structure and function which are the infrastructure for understanding clinical endocrinology and embryo metabolism.
-This five module course examines the structure of biological components and their roles in biochemical processes: metabolism, molecular feedback through hormones, signal transduction, cellular physiology, molecular biology, and genetics.
+This 4 module course examines the structure of biological components and their roles in biochemical processes: metabolism, molecular feedback through hormones, signal transduction, cellular physiology and molecular biology.
+Case study discussion boards and current journal article discussions connect the basic science content to IVF.

 EMB-511 Current Topics In IVF